willibrandon/SqlTemplateGen/docs/UsageExamples.md

 try
 {
-    string query = builder.BuildQuery(); // This will throw an exception }
+    // This will throw an exception.
+    string query = builder.BuildQuery();
+}
 catch (InvalidOperationException ex)
 {
     Console.WriteLine(ex.Message);
-    // Output: Placeholder '{Name}' not found in the SQL template.
+    // Output: Placeholder '{Age}' not found in the SQL template.
 }
 ```